 So do I kill cops and make a stand when they come to get me?

-I'd prefer to die than sit in their jail when I've done nothing to hurt anyone.
+I would prefer to die than sit in their jail when I've done nothing to hurt anyone.

 Alex knows the reality that there's a not insignificant part of his audience that's like that, that are right on the edge of committing violent acts.

-Thankfully, most of them don't end up following through with them, but Alex does need a built-in excuse for the ones that do, and he builds that excuse by complaining about TV shows being predictive programming that are set up to make it look like people who are his fans would do things like kill cops.
+And he builds that excuse by complaining about TV shows being predictive programming that are set up to make it look like people who are his fans would do things like kill cops.

-And, of course, after Jared and Amanda killed those three people, Alex immediately called it a false flag, because that's the payoff for the work that he's doing here in February, being able to feign ignorance and, like...
+And of course, after Jared and Amanda killed those three people, Alex immediately called it a false flag because that's the payoff for the work that he's doing here in February, being able to feign ignorance and like, oh, oh my, whenever your audience commits acts of domestic terrorism.

 Another founding member was Ravilo P. Oliver, who was forced to step down from membership in the JBS in 1966 because he was such an ardent white nationalist and anti-Semite that he made them look bad.

-He would go on to be part of the National Alliance and be an inspiration for William Luther Pierce when he was writing the Turner Diaries, which is essentially the Bible for white supremacist terrorists.
+He would go on to be a part of the National Alliance and be an inspiration for William Luther Pierce when he was writing the Turner Diaries, which is essentially the Bible for white supremacist terrorists.

 Also, Pierce himself was a bircher for a while before he needed to seek out something stronger.

-Willis Cardo, the complete piece-of-shit anti-Semite racist founder of the Liberty Lobby, was a bircher, as was Tom Metzger, the neo-Nazi founder of the white Aryan resistance and one-time Grand Wizard of the Klan.
+Willis Cardo, the complete piece of shit anti-Semite racist founder of the Liberty Lobby, was a bircher, as was Tom Metzger, the neo-Nazi founder of the White Aryan Resistance and one-time grand wizard of the Klan.

-He actually is 100% just good, upstanding people, if you pretend all the examples of really high-level monsters don't exist.
+The John Birch Society actually is 100% just good upstanding people if you pretend all the examples of really high-level monsters don't exist.

-I'm sure that's exactly how Jared Miller felt, and it's essentially his entire explanation for why he ended up killing three people a few months after this episode.
+And it's essentially his entire explanation for why he ended up killing three people a few months after this episode.

-He's really clear in his post that he feels like his constitutional rights have been violated and that if he fights back they'll call him a radical, but they only call him a radical because he's standing up for what's right.
+He's really clear in his post that he feels like his constitutional rights have been violated and that if he fights back, they'll call him a radical, but they only call him a radical because he's standing up for what's right.

 He never says that the idea of killing cops is his way of commencing 1776, but he might as well.